We found 9 female pelvic medicine specialists who accept Medicare near Annandale, VA.

-Dr. Seyed Shobeiri is a Falls Church, VA physician who specializes in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
-Dr. Shobeiri's areas of expertise include urogynecological problems.
+Dr. Seyed Shobeiri is a female pelvic medicine and reconstructive surgery and obstetrics & gynecology specialist.
+Dr. Shobeiri has indicated that his clinical interests include urogynecological problems.
 He is an in-network provider for Medicare insurance.
-He attended medical school at Tufts University School of Medicine.
-For his professional training, Dr. Shobeiri completed a residency program at Louisiana State University Health Sciences Center - New Orleans.
-Dr. Shobeiri (or staff) is conversant in Japanese and Persian.
+He graduated from Tufts University School of Medicine.
+He trained at Louisiana State University Health Sciences Center - New Orleans for his residency.
+Dr. Shobeiri (or staff) speaks Japanese and Persian.
 His hospital/clinic affiliations include Inova Loudoun Hospital and Inova Fairfax Hospital.

 Clinical interests: Urogynecological Problems